 How much do they cost?

-Which is more popular with Airlines?
+Which is more popular with airlines?

-Which is best?
+Which is better?